 Checklist for selling a house

 Preparing your home for sale involves making sure your home is in the best condition possible to appeal to prospective buyers.
-But you'll need to do things to get your house ready that will vary based on the home's condition, location, and your priorities as a seller.
+How you prepare your house will vary based on the home's condition, location, and your priorities as a seller.
+And remember — you shouldn't cancel your homeowners insurance until the sale of your home has closed.

 Explore Progressive's editorial standards for Answers articles to find out why you can trust the insurance information you find here.